Checklist for great personal branding

 If you don't like a search result, click on the link and:

-- Update the profile with a recent, professional photo, for example.
+- Update them with a recent, professional photo, for example.

 Optimise your LinkedIn profile